FlexiGIS/FlexiGIS/README.md

 Copyright: FlexiGIS code is licensed under the 3-Clause BSD License https://opensource.org/licenses/BSD-3-Clause

-FlexiGIS stands for flexibilisation in Geographic Information Systems (GIS).
-It extracts, filters and clusters the geo-referenced urban energy infrastructure, simulates the local electricity consumption and power generation from on-site renewable energy resources, and allocates the required decentralised storage in urban settings.
+FlexiGIS stands for Flexibilisation in Geographic Information Systems (GIS).
+It extracts, filters and categorises the geo-referenced urban energy infrastructure, simulates the local electricity consumption and power generation from on-site renewable energy resources, and allocates the required decentralised storage in urban settings.
 FlexiGIS investigates systematically different scenarios of self-consumption, it analyses the characteristics and roles of flexibilisation technologies in promoting higher autarky levels in cities.
 The extracted urban energy infrustructure are based mainly on OpenStreetMap data.

-The OpenStreetMap data is available under the Open Database License (ODbL).
+The OpenStreetMap (OSM) data is available under the Open Database License (ODbL).
 A description of the ODbL license is available at the webpage http://opendatacommons.org/licenses/odbl.
 OpenStreetMap cartography is licensed as CC BY-SA.
 For more information on the copyright of OpenStreetMap please visit the link http://www.openstreetmap.org/copyright.
 The OpenStreetMap data distributed is available under the Open Database License ODbL.
-For more information, please visit the OpenStreetMap web page openstreetmap.org.
-The datasets can be redistributed and/or modified resulted by FlexiGIS under the same licenses and copyright.

 The FlexiGIS code is licensed under the BSD-3-Clause, "New BSD License" or "Modified BSD License".
 Redistribution and use in source and binary forms, with or without modification, are permitted.
 For more information concerning the BSD-3C and the description of the terms under which you can use the FlexiGIS code, please visit https://opensource.org/licenses/BSD-3-Clause.